The AI Slop Farm Becomes the Knowledge Supply Chain

 Generated pages can be scraped into web corpora, summarized into datasets, indexed into retrieval systems, embedded into search products, used for synthetic training examples, or copied by other sites.
 Once mixed into a large corpus, their origin becomes harder to see.
 A future model may encounter the page not as spam but as another piece of the web.
 A future answer engine may retrieve the rewritten version.
 A future editor may see the claim repeated enough times to treat it as a lead.

 At that point, the question is no longer whether a single article is low quality.
-The question is whether public knowledge systems can maintain provenance, source weighting, and human-origin records in a web where cheap generated material is abundant and economically rational.
+The question is whether public knowledge systems can maintain provenance, source weighting, data-sheet memory, and human-origin records in a web where cheap generated material is abundant and economically rational.

 A Governance Standard